ameliaemahizer/OnlineBookSubscription/README.md

 jkz5262 - Ji Zhang: <br>

-- **30%:** Created SearchView form; Wrote SearchView code to connect the view to the database; Added book information that is utilized in the database.
+- **30%:** Created SearchView form; Wrote SearchView code to connect the view to the list of book; Added book information that is utilized in the code.